hoodiehq/editorial/documents/Twitter-process.md

 Ensure that all new posts on our blog are announced and linked to from our twitter account.

 4. ##General Interaction
-Respond to mentions, retweet content from our Community List, lend a voice to issues that are important to our community.
+Respond to mentions, retweet content from our Community List, announce community events and lend a voice to issues that are important to us.

 #How you can help